ngem1/universal-remote-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/keyboard_dialog_custom_prompt.png" width="600"/>

-For Android TV you need to include the Android TV Remote integration remote entity ID at the general or action level as it is used to send the keys enter and delete (backspace).
+For Android TV and Sony BRAVIA, you need to include the Android Debug Bridge integration remote entity ID in the keyboard ID field at the general or action level as it is used to send keys.
+All other integrations (including Fire TV which uses ADB for everything) will use the user provided remote and/or media player IDs for keyboard input.

 For Roku make sure to include both the remote and media player IDs at the general or action level, as the remote is used for normal keyboard entry while the media player is used for search.